Mobile Coverage Analysis using Crowdsourced Data: Background

 However, analysing crowdsourced geolocation data to pinpoint coverage gaps is non-trivial.
 This is due to variability in data quality caused by device heterogeneity and calibration differences, GPS inaccuracies, a lack of precise control over the measurement environment (e.g., distinguishing indoor from outdoor measurements), user behaviour, and potential sampling biases toward more populated areas or specific user demographics.

-With crowdsourced data, we compare and contrast a geometric approach for signal coverage analysis and then propose a novel machine learning method.
-We also outline a time-series based validation strategy and examine the results.
+Using crowdsourced data, we first contrast a geometric approach for signal coverage analysis with a machine-learning method.
+We then outline a time-series-based validation strategy and examine the results.
 Finally, we consider practical engineering applications of improved coverage analysis and their business impact.